balashev/spectro/docs/objects.rst

 Regions
 -------

-Regions (objects 6 and 7 in Figure) are convinient graphical object to select certain wavelenght range of the spectrum.
+Regions (objects 6 and 7 in Figure) are convenient graphical object to select certain wavelength range of the spectrum.
 It can be used in several parts of the spectral analysis.
 There are two representation of the regions in extended (object 6) and minimized (object 7) form.
 Allowed interactions:

 * ``r + LEFT MOUSE BUTTON``:  create a region.